CoolGuy158-Git/BootOS/README.md

 This project is provided for educational and personal use.
 It is released under a permissive license—feel free to modify, extend, or distribute the code.
 Attribution is appreciated but not required.
 For commercial use, review the code for any third-party dependencies.

 ---
-*I am going to be updating this project every week, all previous ver will still be available.*
+*I am going to be updating this project every week.*

 *Project maintained by CoolGuy158-Git.
 Contributions via pull requests are welcome.*